 Government agencies and public organisations, such as US Department of Energy, SNCF France, Austrade Australia, Dept of Defense Australia, CEZ Power Company Czech Republic, Services Industriels de Geneve Switzerland, WaterNSW Australia, and others.

 Private corporations, such as Jean Coutu Group Canada, Deutsche Bank, Cable Color Honduras, Virgin Blue Australia, Mazda, Fujitsu, Nokia, Huawei, Garanti Bankasi Turkey, DAB Bank Germany, and many more.

 Academic and research institutions and Education Networks, such as JISC UK, CSC Finland, SUNET Sweden, FCCN Portugal, Surfnet The Netherlands, CESNET Czech Republic, and others.

-Universities, schools, public facilities and libraries, such as Penn State University USA, Harvard University IT USA, Oakland University USA, Pomona School District, The Open University UK, Tampere University of Technology Finland, University of Helsinki Finland, Haifa University Israel, The British Library UK, Darebin Library Australia, VICnet State Library of Victoria Australia, University of Brno Czech Republic, University of Alberta Canada, and many, many more.
+Universities, schools, public facilities and libraries, such as Penn State University USA, Harvard University IT USA, Oakland University USA, Pomona School District, The Open University UK, Tampere University Finland, University of Helsinki Finland, Haifa University Israel, The British Library UK, Darebin Library Australia, VICnet State Library of Victoria Australia, University of Brno Czech Republic, University of Alberta Canada, and many, many more.